 Motor vehicle collisions that involve a pedestrian often have catastrophic consequences.
 If you have been injured in an auto accident while you were on foot, contact a pedestrian accident lawyer in Toronto to discuss compensation for your damages and losses.

 When you were crossing the street in a crosswalk—or even while walking along a sidewalk—you more than likely weren’t planning on getting hit by a car.
 The damages caused by such an accident are usually traumatic.
 It is important to determine who and what is responsible for your suffering.

 A Toronto pedestrian accident lawyer can investigate the driver’s liability in your case and examine the full effect that the crash has had on your life.
-At the Mirian Law Firm, we will stop at nothing to get you the full compensation you need to recover.
+At the Blackacre Law, PC, we will stop at nothing to get you the full compensation you need to recover.

 The Fault of the Driver

 Pedestrians don’t have the protections that a person driving a motor vehicle does.
 This is why the individual that is walking will usually have major injuries while the driver will walk away unscathed.